 You know that feeling of desperation that sweeps over you when you misplace your phone?
-That’s probably kind of how Baby feels about his pacifier.
+That’s probably kind of how Baby feels about her pacifier.
 Unfortunately, the use of pacifiers by children older than 2 years old can start to have negative effects, including dental problems and an increased difficulty in self-soothing.

 Even keeping in mind how traumatizing it can be to give up a beloved object, you may have started to feel that it’s time to come up with a game plan to help Baby begin a pacifier-free life.
 Many families are sucessful just going cold turkey (that is, getting rid of the pacifier without any preparation or warning).
 If that seems too hard, though, or like a strategy that won’t mesh well with your toddler’s temprament, here are some tips for other strategies for weaning away from pacifier use.

 Drop some not-so-subtle hints

 A little preparation can go a long way.
 The idea here is to frame the loss of a pacifier as a part of growing up, and to give Baby advanced notice so that she isn&;t so surprised by the loss of her comfort object.

 - How to do this: Remind Baby of all the things she can do now that she isn&;t a baby anymore.
 Try to drive home the fact that using pacifiers is something that younger children do, and that as Baby matures, she will grow old enough to stop using a pacifier.

 The key to successful negotiation is knowing what the other side wants.
 In this case, that’s the pacifier.
 Let Baby have the pacifier but limit it to specific times and situations.

 - How to do this: Maybe the pacifier is only allowed when Baby needs soothing, or only at naptime or bedtime.
 You could even set a rule that Baby can only have it when she is sitting in her bed; a lot of parents find this takes the fun out of the pacifier pretty quickly for a toddler.